hslua/hslua.github.io/index.md

 other way around.
 It provides foreign function interace (FFI) bindings, helper functions, and as well as utilities.

+[Lua](https://lua.org) is a small, well-designed, embeddable scripting language.
+It has become the de-facto default to make programs extensible and is widely used everywhere from servers over games and desktop applications up to security software and embedded devices.
+This package provides Haskell bindings to Lua, enable coders to embed the language into their programs, and to thereby make them scriptable.

+HsLua ships with batteries included and includes the most recent Lua version (i.e., Lua 5.3.5).
+Cabal flags make it easy to compile against a system-wide Lua installation.

 ### When to use it

 You should give HsLua a try if you